 Sometimes, your ranger may also stop during the safari and allow the guest out of the vehicle to show them something particularly interesting in the bush, or maybe even to follow an animal on foot for a short distance.

 Typically you will return to the lodge after around 3 hours on safari.
-Breakfast will be ready on your return, and despite having had early morning tea/coffee and nibbles and again on the safari, you will likely be starving by the time you get back to the lodge.
+Breakfast will be ready on your return.
+Despite having had early morning tea/coffee and nibbles and again on the safari, you will likely be starving.
 There is definitely something in the savannah air that makes you hungrier than you should be!

 Middle of the day